 Individuals without law degrees who work in law-related careers generally either work as paralegals, legal assistants and legal secretaries, and/or in any of a number of positions in the criminal justice fields.
-There are also a number of law-related career paths for social work and mental health professionals in practice areas involving families, juveniles, children and the elderly.
+There are also a number of law-related career paths for social work and mental health professionals in practice areas involving families, juveniles, children, and the elderly.
 Finally, there are any number of non-legal professions that are routinely involved with law, from accountants and tax preparers to regulatory compliance officials.

 Paralegals/legal assistants/legal secretaries

 Police officers, FBI agents, CIA analysts, forensic scientists, victim/witness advocates, probation officers, corrections officers – there are any number of jobs within in the criminal justice field that don’t require a law degree.
-Some prefer an academic criminal justice background, while most do not.
+Some prefer an academic criminal justice background, while many do not.

 A number of legal fields – including family law, juvenile law, child protective services, elder law – depend on trained social workers to evaluate and/or support the disputants.
 If you are more interested in the people involved and their often complex emotional and social circumstances than in the legal resolution of their claims, this might be the path for you.